mozilla/ecosystem-platform/docs/explanation/content-server-architecture.md

 ## Helpful to know before starting

 At a high level, FxA is an [authentication (authn) and authorization (authz) system](https://stackoverflow.com/questions/6556522/authentication-versus-authorization).
-This means a Relying Party (RP) such as Firefox Sync or Send delegates the responsibility for authenticating and authorizing users to Firefox Accounts.
+This means a Relying Party (RP) such as Firefox Sync delegates the responsibility for authenticating and authorizing users to Firefox Accounts.
 Once the user proves their identity to FxA, we return one or more tokens the RP can use to access a "protected resource".
 The [OAuth 2.0 spec](https://tools.ietf.org/html/rfc6749) does a good job of explaining these concepts.